Is It Fit For Purpose? - Hasmate

 Is It Fit For Purpose?

-So what does fit for purpose mean to a business?
+What does fit for purpose mean to a business?

 A dictionary definition – something that is fit for purpose is good enough to do the job it was designed to do.
 European law dictates that goods must be fit for purpose when sold.